** Bring your Lunch **

-Andrew Wolff, professor, Dickinson College
+Andrew Wolff, professor of political science, Dickinson College

 The Clarke Forum’s Semester Theme & Faculty Seminar